1j01/nw-screensaver/README.md

   Maybe try to hook into chrome's "Save page as..." functionality...??

+* Show thumbnails of screensavers by capturing the image of the page, and have a really nice animation/experience for updating it.
+  * When you hover over the image, it captures a new thumbnail, animates the old up and to the side and smaller (for comparison), and lets you click to replace the image.

 * Some cool integration ideas:
   * Make screen bounds available to the webpage, so it can make stuff bounce around off them.